 Whilst on the onset, both Star Trek series looked the same (with ST: TNG being more prominent between the 2), there are some interesting differences and my pick between the 2.

 (USS Voyager (right) is smaller but better designed compared to USS Enterprise)

 The crew in ST: TNG flies the more famous USS Enterprise a Galaxy-class Federation starship commissioned in 2363 whilst the crew flies the lesser-known, much smaller but more nibble USS Voyager, the Intrepid-class Federation starship commissioned in 2371.
 Further USS Enterprise is deemed the flagship of the Starfleet and one of the largest among all Federation starships.

 ST: TNG – USS Enterprise has 42 decks, 14 phaser arrays, 2 torpedo launchers, 250 photon torpedoes, deflector shields with a maximum warp speed of 9.8 and a crew complement of 1,014

 VOY – USS Voyager has 15 decks, 13 phaser arrays, 38 photon torpedoes, deflector shields with a maximum warp speed of 9.975 and a crew complement of 150.

 My pick – USS Voyager.
-For a simple fact, it is faster, more nimble and carries less unnecessary crew.
+For a simple fact, it is faster, more nimble and carries a less unnecessary crew of the two Star Trek series.
 Besides Captain Picard hates it when there are children on board.